Boating Restrictions at Sly Park Recreation Area/Jenkinson Lake

 Invasive Mussels Prevention: Boating Restrictions In Place

-To prevent the introduction of invasive golden mussels and protect critical drinking water infrastructure, El Dorado Irrigation District (EID or District) has implemented boat launching restrictions at Jenkinson Lake, located within the Sly Park Recreation Area (SPRA) in Pollock Pines.
+To prevent the introduction of invasive golden mussels and protect critical drinking water infrastructure, El Dorado Irrigation District (EID) implemented boat launching restrictions in early 2025 at Jenkinson Lake, located within the Sly Park Recreation Area (SPRA) in Pollock Pines.

-The action comes as water agencies across the region increase restrictions to guard against the spread of invasive mussels, recently detected in the Sacramento-San Joaquin Delta.
+This action was undertaken to guard against the spread of invasive mussels detected in the Sacramento-San Joaquin Delta.
 These mussels can rapidly colonize and clog water intakes and treatment facilities, threatening water quality and delivery systems.

 Due to water quality conditions that are more conducive to the establishment of the invasive golden mussels and proximity to critical drinking water infrastructure, the monitoring and tagging program at Jenkinson Lake/Sly Park Recreation Area will remain in effect for the foreseeable future to prevent the introduction of golden mussels.